The Psychological Health & Safety Standard: A Canadian First

 The Journey to the Standard

-The Standard is the first of its kind in the world, the seeds of which were planted in 2010 when the Mental Health Commission of Canada contracted Dr. Martin Shain (then senior scientist for The Centre For Addiction and Mental Health) to prepare the report “Tracking the Perfect Legal Storm”.
+The Standard It is the first of its kind in the world, the seeds of which were first planted in 2010 when the Mental Health Commission of Canada contracted Dr. Martin Shain (then senior scientist for The Centre For Addiction and Mental Health) to prepare the report “Tracking the Perfect Legal Storm”.
 The report asserted that there is an emerging legal duty in Canada for employers to provide and maintain a psychologically safe workplace.
 The report led to the discussion of a sustainable, systematic approach including development of a national standard for managing psychological health and safety in the workplace.

-The Standard officially launched in January 2013 as a shared initiative of the Mental Health Commission of Canada, the Bureau de normalisation du Québec (BNQ) and CSA Group, and funded through Human Resources and Skills Development Canada, Health Canada, and the Public Health Agency of Canada, as well as through a financial contribution from the Great-West Life Centre for Mental Health in the Workplace and Bell Canada.
+The Standard officially in January 2013 as a shared initiative of the Mental Health Commission of Canada, the Bureau de normalisation du Québec (BNQ) and CSA Group, and funded through Human Resources and Skills Development Canada, Health Canada, and the Public Health Agency of Canada, as well as through a financial contribution from the Great-West Life Centre for Mental Health in the Workplace and Bell Canada.
 Since then, there have been more than 30,00 downloads of the Standard internationally and across organizations of all sectors and sizes.

 “To create a psychologically safe workplace and a culture that supports this mission requires two-way accountability.
 Programs alone are not enough.
 It’s necessary for every employee to learn to take the best care they can of their mental health and total health.
 At the same time, employers should be removing risk factors that can negatively impact employees’ psychological health.”
 Bill Howatt, Chief Research and Development Officer of Work Force productivity with Morneau Shepell